 In 2016, the United Nations Human Rights Committee had criticized the Irish government’s ban on abortion, saying that the country should not impose an unnecessary ban on the legal right of women.
 As a result, in the year 2017, the Irish government constituted a Citizens Committee to analyze and comment on the parties and opposition.
-This committee gave its report in the right to abortion and it was a public opinion.
+This committee gave its report in the right to abortion and it was public opinion.
 Hence, Ireland has become an epitome of providing the legal right to its population.
 It is commendable indeed!

 Still, there are many countries in the world those are still on a perilous journey to reserve such basic rights to them.
 A safe, hygienic and legal reach must be a right of every woman.
 It must be completely her decision whether she is in a state to have a child at a certain time in her life or not.
 We know that there are many taboos, however, this is the high time now and it has to come to an end.
 Although abortion in India is not illegal; however, sex determination at the initial stage of pregnancy is one of the major issues here.
 We usually read in the daily-news that a lot of women die in the Indian villages due to unhygienic medical conditions and complication around labor pain.
-The Indian government should take a lesson from other countries and should enact new schemes and programmes for the mothers and the children.
+The Indian government should take a lesson from other countries and should enact new schemes and programmes for mothers and children.
 We must say that Right to Abortion should be available to everyone; however, it should not be on the basis of sex-determination in any country, otherwise, it will rise a huge difference between male and female ratio which is also alarming.

 Latest posts by Jyotika Patel (see all)

 - Unknown Facts, Types and Myths of Abortion Procedure - September 28, 2018